hmcezar/clusttraj/README.md

 For `openbabel`, we use the `pip` package `openbabel-wheel` which provides pre-built `openbabel` packages for Linux and MacOS.
 More details can be seen in the [projects' GitHub page](https://github.com/njzjz/openbabel-wheel).

-You can install the package using `pip`
+You can install clusttraj using `pip`
 ```bash
 pip install clusttraj
 ```